flumeapp/help.flumeapp.com/views/profile.md

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/profile-previews.png" width="50%" height="50%" /></p>

-Profile previews are a way to quickly inspect a user's profile without leaving your current position.
+Profile previews are a way to quickly inspect a user's profile without leaving your current view.
 These are similar to the long-press actions or 3D Touch behaviours found on the mobile Instagram apps.

 ### Viewing a Profile Preview